marplyn/ecole-42/README.md

 ✅ success 100/100

 ### [Born2beRoot](/Born2beRoot)
-> This is a System Administration related exercise.
+> This project aims to introduce you to the wonderful world of virtualization.

 ✅ success 100/100